awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 ------
 **Note**
 Items in a `StringList` must be separated by a comma \(,\)\.
-You can't use other punctuation or special character to escape items in the list\.
+You can't use other punctuation or special characters to escape items in the list\.
 If you have a parameter value that requires a comma, then use the `String` type\.

 1. Run the `get-parameters` command to verify the details of the parameter\.
 For example: